elad-bar/playarr/docs/features/sync-media-types-selection.md

 **Update Method:**

-Only fetch categories for enabled media types:
+Only fetch categories for enabled media types (Movies and TV Shows only - NO Live TV):

+**Note:** This method is used for the provider settings UI.
+Live TV categories are NOT shown in settings - they are extracted automatically from synced channels and managed internally.

 ```javascript
 async getCategories(providerId) {